 As with many of my couples, they did a mixture of traditional and non-traditional during those “traditional” wedding moments.
 While we ended with a traditional instruction for the first time as Mr. and Mrs., they chose to have me introduce the kiss with a more egalitarian (and fun!)
 “Hunter, you may now kiss your bride, and Sarah, you may now kiss your groom!”
 And, when Sarah came down the aisle with her grandfather, there was no question at all, just handshakes, hugs, and a kiss.

 Their vows also felt like a neat mixture of traditional and non-traditional, as they chose to both answer three identical “I do” questions, yet only the first one was traditional, while the other two felt very personal and sweet.
 Here are Sarah’s:

 Do you, Sarah, take Hunter to be your husband?
 Do you promise to play with him and care for him; to make him laugh, and to let him cry?
 And do you promise to offer your best counsel and to give your sincerest support with all the love you have to give?

 Plus, as always, I included stories about their relationship from the homework assignment they did for me – separately, so that I could pull in both of their voices – to help everyone there really know who these two are together and why everyone was there to celebrate them.
 As completely appropriate for their relationship, and always hoped for, there was a wonderful mixture of both laughter and tears!

-Here are just a few pictures from my phone – while I know that the professional pictures with the cheetah will be much better, I had to share anyway!
+Enjoy a handful of the pictures from Bob Hoffman Video & Photography of the ceremony, the animal encounter with the baby cheetahs, and some fun details!
 Wedding photos with a baby cheetah?!?
-One of my favorite parts about officiating weddings at the Zoo Safari Park, I must admit.
-As is a backdrop like that one behind the hourglass!
+One of my favorite parts about officiating weddings at the Zoo Safari Park, I must admit, is the animal experience opportunity that my couples have.
+As is a backdrop like that one behind us all!